rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/mark-pet-adopted.md

 **Transition rules**:

+- Use `PATCH` requests to transition between states as adoptions progress.
 - Pets can return from `pending` to `available` if the shelter rejects an adoption form or the applicant withdraws.
-- Once a pet reaches `adopted`, they typically remain in that state - no reversals unless correcting data entry errors.
+- Once a pet reaches `adopted`, they typically remain in that state.
-- Use `PATCH` requests to transition between states as adoptions progress.
+Don't perform reversals unless correcting data entry errors.

 ### cURL request examples